raspberrypilearning/serene-scene/en/step_2.md

 ![image of stage for the starter project containing a tree, some flowers, a grasshopper and a forest background](images/stage_1.png)

-To begin you are going to to make the tree change size.
+To begin you are going to to make the tree change its size.

 --- task ---